DLogan99/FPA/README.md

 - Settings: update currency formatting, date display, theme, and backup retention.
 - Backups: timestamped copies with retention (3 recent + 3 historical by default).
 - Config and themes are user-writable JSON in the data directory; defaults are auto-created on first run.
+- Weights: edit `weights.txt` (key=value lines) and restart the app to apply changes.

 ## Install / Run
 Install dependencies (PySide6 for the Qt UI) then run: